ahmeterdem1/Vector/README.md

 Slight changes on argument checking in trigonometric functions and e().

+### 2.7.1

+Argument checking bug fix.
+Error was fatal for related functions.

 ## Vectorgebra.Vector

 Includes basic and some sophisticated operations on vectors.